 But just because you eat food that isn’t traditionally considered healthy, that doesn’t mean that YOU are unhealthy.

 It should never be “eat this, not that.”
 It should be “eat this sometimes, and that other times.”

-No, a candy bar is not going to nourish you with micronutrients and help you hit your protein goals.
+No, a is not going to nourish you with micronutrients and help you hit your protein goals.

 I say it all the time, but I’m gonna repeat it in case you’re new here…